joyceycodes/CodeWars/README.md

 # CodeWars
-A repo for all my CodeWars challenges
+A repo of all my completed CodeWars katas!